ktorio/ktor-documentation/topics/server-responses.md

 ### Streaming text {id="streaming-text"}

-To stream text incrementally on JVM, use the [`call.respondTextWriter()`](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-text-writer.html) function.
+To stream text incrementally on the JVM, use the [`call.respondTextWriter()`](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-text-writer.html) function.
 Ktor provides a [`Writer`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/io/Writer.html) and closes it automatically when the block completes.

-This is useful when you generate content gradually and want to flush parts of the response as they become available:
+Call the `flush()` function when you want to make buffered output available to the underlying response channel:

 ```kotlin
 ```